 For business success, a brand should track all the key metrics related to its community.
 These metrics must include user-generated content effectiveness, growth and engagement metrics, and community contributions.

-Based on these metrics, a brand community can know what activities are working and what is not working.
+Based on these metrics, a brand community can figure out which activities are working and which ones aren't.
 Brands can offer more of what the members want and optimize their activities based on tracking and analysis.

 Benefits of a Brand Community